jcreedcmu/workbench-doc/workbench-doc.md

 # Evaluation

+In this section we discuss how we measure the extent to which the project has made progress.

 ## Audience

+We can consider a spectrum of "power users" with more relevant experience and independence to a more "general audience" who will benefit from their needs being specifically accommodated.

 - Developer of verso who already know its internals intimately
 - Lean expert
 - Mathematician with some lean experience